 4. Cholesterol Drugs

 AT WHAT AGE SHOULD I SPAY OR NEUTER MY DOG?
-WE RECOMMEND AT AGE OF TWENTY TO TWENTY-TWO WEEKS
+WE RECOMMEND A PUPPY SHOULD BE NO YOUNGER THAN AGE TWENTY TO TWENTY-TWO WEEKS.

 Walks Take Practice